rocket-pool/old.docs.rocketpool.net/src/guides/node/grafana.md

 You will then be prompted to change the default password for the `admin` account.
 Pick something strong and don't forget it!

+Thanks to community member **tedsteen**'s work, Grafana will automatically connect to your Prometheus instance so it has access to the metrics that it collects.
-Time to grab the dashboard!
+All you need to do is grab the dashboard!

 ::::